 It may be physical pain but it affects you mentally as well.
 I can attest to this because I have been dealing with chronic back pain for over 20 years.
 In those years I have tried many therapies and one of them was Inversion Therapy.

-If you are considering inversion therapy using an inversion table?
+If you are considering inversion therapy using an inversion table like the Teeter EP-560?
 You should understand a little bit about what inversion therapy is and how you can benefit from it.
 Using an inversion table is just one way of doing inversion therapy.
 There are specific yoga inversion postures and poses that are used to relieve the pressure on your spine.
-Such as shoulder stands or headstands, the plow or dolphin poses.
+Such as shoulder stands or headstands, the plow, or dolphin poses.

 Inverting the body is a natural form of therapy that has been used for centuries for pain-relief, build strength, and stretching.
 Inversion therapy stems back to 3000 BC.